Piano Sonata No. 18 (Dussek): Structure

 The first movement is in sonata form with an introduction.

-It starts with a slow introduction in E-flat minor, which the English music journalist Ebenezer Prout says that "we meet the organist Dussek...the sustained harmonies and suspensions which abound in the music being quite appropriate for the 'king of instruments.'
+It starts with a slow introduction in E♭ minor, which the English music journalist Ebenezer Prout says that "we meet the organist Dussek...the sustained harmonies and suspensions which abound in the music being quite appropriate for the 'king of instruments.'
 The Allegro after the introduction is in 6/8 time.

 The second movement, marked Molto adagio e sostenuto, is in B major and 2/4 time.
 This movement is very harmonically advanced for its time, prefiguring the works of piano composers such as Chopin, Liszt, and Alkan and "must have greatly astonished the musical public..."

 The third movement is in minuet and trio form in 3/4 time.
 The minuet is in G-sharp minor and the trio is in A-flat major.

-The fourth and last movement is in rondo form and returns to the sonata's home key of E-flat major.
+The fourth and last movement is in rondo form and returns to the sonata's home key of E♭ major.
 Prout says that "this movement must rank as among the very best of its author's works."